 Other attractions include the Gulfport Art Walk, which runs every first Friday and third Saturday along Beach and Shore Boulevards, pulling in crowds to enjoy or purchase the works of independent artists and local authors, while entertainers, live musicians and drum circles perform either outdoors or at local venues.

 Among the other festivals throughout the year, Gecko Fest during Labor Day weekend is the biggest, with three stages of live music, more than 200 arts and food vendors, street dances, children’s activities, acrobatic shows and more.

-Gulfport prides itself on its openness to all walks of life, ages, ethnicities, races or sexual orientation, with one website devoted to the community likening bigoted speech to the environmental pollution of garbage in the bay.
+Gulfport prides itself on its openness to all walks of life, ages, ethnicities, races or sexual orientation, with one website devoted to the community likening bigoted speech to environmental pollution.

-“Gulfport’s been a really good area for us,” Johnson says about Mangia, her daughter’s store.
+“Gulfport’s been a really good area for us,” Johnson says.
 “We’re a quirky little place, and it just fits.”